 During the pandemic, Sable had the opportunity to come to the aid of her fellow artists, give back to her community - both locally and nationally - and the challenge to make the best of a difficult situation.
 In the spring of 2020, Sable sang Cherubino (Le nozze di Figaro) with Social Distance Opera.
 This project, created by Joshua Collier and BARN Opera, is a fundraising effort to support affected artists during this time and brings opera directly into homes around the world, digitally.
 Returning to the roots of her own vocal beginnings, she also lent her voice to Opera on Tap Maine’s Senior Serenades and Cadenza Freeport's "Mainely Mozart"concert.
 More recently, Sable contributed to Landlocked Opera's virtual "QuaranSing" series, and performed in live (socially distanced) opera galas with BARN Opera and Wichita Grand Opera.
-While in quarantine, Sable served on the adjudication panel of the National Association of Teachers of Singing Maine Chapter, co-taught a portion of Pensacola Opera's "Opera Camp at Home" with her husband Aaren Rivard (tenor), and has also recently become a mentor to participants preparing roles through the Youth Opera Workshop of Vermont, (led by Sarah Cullins) helping young singers of New England start their operatic journeys.
+While in quarantine, Sable served on the adjudication panel of the National Association of Teachers of Singing Maine Chapter, co-taught a portion of Pensacola Opera's "Opera Camp at Home", and has also recently become a mentor to participants preparing roles through the Youth Opera Workshop of Vermont, (led by Sarah Cullins) helping young singers of New England start their operatic journeys.

 In prior seasons, Sable joined Charlottesville Opera (formerly Ash Lawn Opera) as a Young Artist, singing Lucinda (Sondheim’s Into the Woods), and covering the roles of the Baker’s Wife (Into the Woods) and Cherubino (Le Nozze di Figaro).
 She also proudly made her professional debut in her home state as Paggio (Rigoletto) with Opera Maine.

 In competition, Sable was most recently the winner of a Young Artist Encouragement Award from the Lyra New York Mozart Competition.
 She is also a prize winner of the prestigious Lillian Nordica Memorial Scholarship Award, annually granted to a singer, pursuing higher musical education in Maine, with exceptional ability and extraordinary promise.